Solo17vp-creator/Solo17vp-creator/README.md

 # Hi there, I'm Steven Alonzo!

-I'm a creative developer, storyteller, and founder of **Humanity**, an emotional wellness app built to inspire acts of kindness and track the ripple effect of compassion across the globe.
+I'm a creative developer, author, music producer, and founder of **Humanity**, an emotional wellness app built to inspire acts of kindness and track the ripple effect of compassion across the globe.

 ---